rayniel95/rayniel95.github.io/docs/index.md

 ## 💻 Projects

-**RainyelCert**{#RainyelCert}
+[**RainyelCert-Node**][36]{#RainyelCert}

 *April 2021 - present*

-- Modified the substrate node template to get a permissioned blockchain node to create a permissioned blockchain.
+Modified the substrate node template to get a permissioned blockchain node to create a permissioned blockchain.

 - Created a Docker image for Substrate node template with only 3 GB, half of Docker image used by Substrate.
+- Added and configured contract pallet to the node to execute smart contracts using ink!.
+- Added and configured node authorization pallet to give access to the network to specific nodes creating a permissioned network.
+- Implemented RPC calls to contracts adding the functionality of query the contract storage.
+- Added and configured a custom pallet that use the sudo pallet and the contract pallet to give access to sudo origin for contract instantiation.

 Stack:
-: Rust, Substrate, ink, Docker
+: Rust, Substrate, ink!, Docker

 *keywords*:
 : Blockchain, Cryptography, Distributed Systems, Smart Contracts.